ukBaz/ukBaz.github.io/howto/python_gio_3.md

 This experiment has used the `session` (or `user`) bus to simplify the security setup to specify name of our service.

 For BlueZ we have to use the `system` bus.
-Because we are creating the service and registering it with BlueZ we do not need to give it a nice human-readable name.
+When creating the service and registering it with BlueZ we do not need to give it a nice human-readable name.
+Not owning the name will also require less security setup.

-## Building An Bluetooth Advertisement
+## Building A Bluetooth Advertisement

 To create an advertisement in BlueZ with the D-Bus API there are two things that need to happen.
-The first is that a D-Bus service with the interface `org.bluez.LEAdvertisement1` and the second is to tell BlueZ where that service is with `RegisterAdvertisement`.
+The first is to create a D-Bus service with the interface `org.bluez.LEAdvertisement1` and the second is to tell BlueZ where that service is with `RegisterAdvertisement`.